mikecinnamon/MLearning/[ML-08] Example - The spam filter.md

 ## Introduction

-A **spam filter** is an algorithm which classifies e-mail messages as either spam or non-spam, based on a collection of **numeric features** such as the frequency of certain words or characters.
+A **spam filter** is an AI agent which classifies e-mail messages as either spam or non-spam, based on a collection of **numeric features** such as the frequency of certain words or characters.
 In a spam filter, the **false positive rate**, that is, the proportion of non-spam messages wrongly classified as spam, must be very low.

+Data for trainimng a spam filter were gathered at Hewlett-Packard by merging: (a) a collection of spam e-mail from the company postmaster and the individuals who had filed spam, and (b) a collection of non-spam e-mail, extracted from filed work and personal e-mail.
+The proportions of spam and legal e-mail in this data set were arbitrary, not based in the proportions found in the real world.

 ## The data set

 The file `spam.csv` contains data on 4,601 e-mail messages.
 Among these messages, 1,813 have been classified as spam.
-The data were gathered at Hewlett-Packard by merging: (a) a collection of spam e-mail from the company postmaster and the individuals who had filed spam, and (b) a collection of non-spam e-mail, extracted from filed work and personal e-mail.

 Every row in the data set corresponds to an e-mail message.
 The columns are:

 * 48 numeric features whose names start with `word_`, followed by a word.
 They indicate the frequency, in percentage scale, with which that word appears in the message.
 Example: for a particular message, a value 0.21 for `word_make` means that 0.21% of the words in the message match the word 'make'.